Hatraco-GmbH/ebay/finance/docs/Transactions.md

 # Transactions

+This is the base response type of the <b>getTransactions</b> method.
+The <b>getTransactions</b> response includes details on one or more monetary transactions that match the input criteria, as well as pagination data.

 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **href** | **str** | The URI of the &lt;b&gt;getTransactions&lt;/b&gt; method request that produced the current page of the result set. | [optional]